identity-com/cryptid/README.md

 our word for it!

 Lastly, since Solana generally allows programs to be updated, there would be a potential attack vector there.
-We will make sure that the Cryptid program is either (1) not upgradable or (2) in the complete control over a multi-sig DAO structure.
+We will make sure that the Cryptid program is either (1) not upgradable or (2) in the complete control of a multi-sig DAO structure.
 The latter would even be able to support account recoveries via the DAO.

 ### Why does the world need Cryptid?